HEFTIEProject/heftie-textbook/book/6-export.md

 print(f"Only the requested slice is loaded into memory as a NumPy array")
 ```

-The next step is to write this NumPy array to a tiff file.
+The next step is to write this NumPy array to a TIFF file.
 We'll use the `imageio` library to do this.

 Processing of the sub-volume can be done using any tool that can read and write tiff files.